baeliph/xiaocalc/README.md

 ## Explaining Substat Rolls
 - Simulated manually via the 'damage' section on each subs page to find best DPR (damage per rotation).
 Balanced between Atk%, Crit Rate and Crit Damage, and capped at a maximum of 100% Crit Rate.

-- Artifacts are based on 20 rolled stats (4 base + 5 level ups x 5 total artifacts) assuming best possible sub rolls per weapon.
+- Artifacts are based on `num_subs` (default: 20) rolled stats, assuming best possible sub rolls per weapon.

 - Taken for 4pc Vermillion Hereafter.
 Other stats (e.g. HP, DEF, EM, ER), unless otherwise specified will be ignored.